Assessment of your care needs

 You have a right to an assessment of your care needs from your local council's social work or social care department.

-If care is mainly provided for you by a relative or friend who isn't paid to do this, they also have the right to have an assessment of their ability to care and be involved in the assessment of your needs.
+If care is mainly provided for you by a relative or friend who isn't paid to do this, they have the right to be involved in the assessment of your needs.

 A carer is also entitled to an assessment of their own community care needs.